-The Advanced Placement Coordinator at Pen-High is Mrs. Devito.
-If you have any questions or concerns please contact her directly at email@example.com.
+The Advanced Placement Coordinator at Pen-High is Mr. Van Bergeyk If you have any questions or concerns please contact him directly at firstname.lastname@example.org.

 Advanced Placement (AP) is a program of university level courses and examinations for high school students.
 In addition to acquiring course credit, those students who successfully complete external AP exams may, upon admission to university/college, be granted credit and/or placement at most post-secondary institutions around the world (with a minimum score of 4 on a 5 point scale although some institutions also grant credit for a score of 3).